Annual food bills 'up £788' in a year

 It can also be worth signing up to supermarket websites even if you don't shop with them, as supermarkets often send out discounts via email.

-Ocado is offering 30% off your first shop (minimum spend £60) and free deliveries for three months with the code VOU8459833.
+For example, at the time of publishing, Sainsbury's is offering £15 off your first shop (minimum spend £60) with the code SCPPC23FE15.

 Find out who has the best delivery deals